-The University of Montana School of Law offers an alternative to big, urban law schools.
-Each year, we enroll approximately 84 students from across the country looking for a hands-on approach to legal education.
-The atmosphere is enhanced by the surrounding Rocky Mountains, where wilderness and recreation offer a break from the rigors of law study.
+Each year, approximately 84 students enroll from across the country looking for a hands-on approach to legal education.
+Under the guidance of dedicated faculty and staff, students thrive in an experience-rich environment that integrates theory and practice.
+Long before it was fashionable, the University of Montana School of Law made a commitment to training practice-ready lawyers.
+At the University of Montana, every student must participate in clinical programs in order to graduate.
+The atmosphere at the University of Montana is enhanced by the surrounding Rocky Mountains, where wilderness and recreation offer a break from the rigors of law study.

 The University of Montana School of Law prepares students for the people-oriented practice of law by integrating theory and practice in a competency-based curriculum; serves as the academic legal center in Montana; and contributes to the development of national, state, and tribal law and legal institutions through teaching, scholarship, and service.

 In pursuit of this mission, the School of Law strives to: